Spotify Advertising Program Terms and Conditions

 Within this Section, "Trade Control Laws" should include:

-(i) any sanctions, embargoes, export controls and/or any trade, economic or financial restrictive measures, including without limitations any sectoral and/or territorial sanctions, or any other type of sanctions limitations administered or enforced by (i) the US Government, including the Office of Foreign Assets Control (OFAC) of the US Department of the Treasury, the US Department of Commerce or the US Department of State or any other Governmental Authority of the United States of America, (ii) the United Nations Security Council, (iii) the European Union, (iv) any Governmental Authority of the Russian Federation, and/or (v) any Governmental Authority of any other country, including the country of incorporation of Spotify;
+(i) any sanctions, embargoes, export controls and/or any trade, economic or financial restrictive measures, including without limitations any sectoral and/or territorial sanctions, or any other type of sanctions limitations administered or enforced by (i) the US Government, including the Office of Foreign Assets Control of the US Department of the Treasury ("OFAC"), the US Department of Commerce or the US Department of State or any other Governmental Authority of the United States of America, (ii) the United Nations Security Council, (iii) the European Union ("EU"), (iv) any Governmental Authority of the Russian Federation, and/or (v) any Governmental Authority of any other country, including the country of incorporation of Spotify;

-(ii) any applicable law, regulation or order of the United States, the European Union, the United Kingdom or another country, including the country of incorporation of parent company of Spotify, governing (i) the import, export, re-export or transfer of controlled commodities, technologies, or services; or (ii) dealings with countries, territories, legal entities or individuals subject to special export restrictions.
+(ii) any applicable law, regulation or order of the US, the EU, the United Kingdom or another country, including the country of incorporation of parent company of Spotify, governing (i) the import, export, re-export or transfer of controlled commodities, technologies, or services; or (ii) dealings with countries, territories, legal entities or individuals subject to special export restrictions.

-Within this Section, "List of Prohibited Parties" means Specially Designated Nationals and Blocked Persons, the Foreign Sanctions Evaders List, the 13599 List, or any other similar list each as maintained by the US Department of Treasury's Office of Foreign Assets Control (OFAC); the Consolidated List of Financial Sanctions Targets maintained by Her Majesty's Treasury of the United Kingdom; or the Consolidated List of Persons, Groups and Entities Subject to EU Financial Sanctions maintained by the European Union; or any other list of targeted persons, entities, groups or bodies issued by any Governmental Authority of the Russian Federation, the United States of America, the European Union, the United Kingdom, country of incorporation of the parent company of Spotify or the United Nations.
+Within this Section, "List of Prohibited Parties" means Specially Designated Nationals and Blocked Persons, the Foreign Sanctions Evaders List, the 13599 List, or any other similar list each as maintained by the OFAC; the Consolidated List of Financial Sanctions Targets maintained by Her Majesty's Treasury of the United Kingdom; or the Consolidated List of Persons, Groups and Entities Subject to EU Financial Sanctions maintained by the EU; or any other list of targeted persons, entities, groups or bodies issued by any Governmental Authority of the Russian Federation, the United States of America, the EU, the United Kingdom, country of incorporation of the parent company of Spotify or the United Nations.

 10. DISCLAIMERS.
 No conditions, warranties or other terms apply to this Agreement or to any goods or services supplied by Spotify under this Agreement unless expressly set out in this Agreement.
 To the fullest extent permitted by law, Spotify hereby disclaims any and all implied conditions or warranties, including, without limitation, any warranties of merchantability, fitness for a particular purpose, or other warranties arising by usage of trade, course of dealings, or course of performance.
 Without limiting the foregoing, to the fullest extent permitted by law, Spotify specifically disclaims any conditions or warranties relating to the effectiveness of any programs, properties, or ads distributed pursuant to this Agreement.